Canadian Forts

 (1605 - 1623), Port Royal

-The French settlement from St. Croix Island, NB moved here for better conditions.
+The 1604 French settlement from St. Croix Island, Maine moved here during the next season for better conditions.
 English raiders from Virginia attacked and burned the settlement in November 1613.
-It was rebuilt, and lasted until 1623 when attacked again.
+It was soon rebuilt by Charles de Saint-Étienne de La Tour and his father Claude, both of whom had remained behind with the Indians, and lasted until 1623 when attacked again.
+La Tour then moved to Cape Sable Island.
 In 1636 the French resumed the settlement at present-day Annapolis Royal.
-Reconstructed in 1939.
-OUR PHOTOS
+Reconstructed in 1939, based on a 1613 drawing by Champlain, but most likely not on the actual site.

 (1636 - 1797, 1812 - 1815), Annapolis Royal

-The French resumed the Port Royal (2) settlement here in 1636 and built an earthworks fort.
+The French resumed the Port Royal settlement here in 1636 and built a four-bastioned earthworks fort for defence (Port Royal Fort (2) in 1643.
 This became the new capital of Acadia.
-The fort was no longer in use by 1686, and the British easily captured the town in 1690.
+Captured by British troops under Major Robert Sedgewick in July 1654.
+The fort was no longer in use by 1686, and the British easily captured the town in May 1690.
 It was returned by treaty in 1697.
 The French rebuilt the fort in 1702 as a square earthwork with four bastions.
 This fort still stands today.
-It withstood British attacks in 1704 and 1707.
-The British captured it a final time in October 1710, renamed the fort, and renamed the settlement to Annapolis Royal.
+It withstood British attacks in 1704, and June and August 1707.
+The South Magazine was built in 1708, the oldest extant detached magazine in colonial British North America.
+The British captured the fort a final time in October 1710, renamed the fort, and also renamed the settlement to Annapolis Royal.
 Both the French and the British had fortified nearby Goat Island.
+The "Black Hole" Magazine was built in 1790.
+The Officers' Quarters was built in 1797.
 A wooden blockhouse was built within the remains of Fort Anne in 1812.
-It was later demolished for firewood.
+It was demolished for firewood in 1882.
 Annapolis Royal served as the capital of the province until 1749 when Halifax was established.
 This is Canada's oldest National Historic Site.
-OUR PHOTOS

 Fort Mohawk